ppy/osu-wiki/news/2024/2024-05-03-5-digit-world-cup-2024-concludes.md

 ---

-For people who are new to tournaments, what might go into the roles of "administration" and "mappooling"?
+For people who are new to tournaments, what might go into the roles of "administration"?

 > Tournament administration is a really loaded role because as a host you're responsible for each and every facet of a tournament player's experience.
 Referees, streamers, commentators, gfx artists, mappers, all of these roles have to be managed effectively by the host otherwise the tourney won't run smoothly.
 >
 > The process starts long before the actual forum post drops as well; usually a timeline is laid out that has each and every round planned for, as well as having time set aside before each round of pools is released to make sure that mappools are of high quality, balanced difficulty, and overall just fun for the players to play.

->
+...And what about "mappooling"?

 > Honestly I could talk for hours about the intricacies of pooling, but the overall goal is to have each skillset in osu! represented as accurately as possible in terms of how many players play that skillset (for example: TONS of people play things like raw aim and streams/speed, but not very many play low approach rate reading with Hidden, and because of this most pools should have more aim than reading).
 >
 > You also have to pay close attention to difficulty balance too, because while Bancho star rating is actually really good for an automated system, that number that's shown isn't always accurate (I don't know anyone who would say [this difficulty of *Make a Move*](https://osu.ppy.sh/beatmapsets/765778#osu/1627148) is anywhere near as hard as [this diff of *Mononoke*](https://osu.ppy.sh/beatmapsets/1280194#osu/2733296)).
 Because of this, a **lot** of care has to go into pooling, since too much of one skillset or another can tip towards one team or another in an unfair way.